How to Prune Raspberries

 Left unpruned, red raspberries are their own worst weed.
 When canes get overcrowded, they compete for sunlight, causing the shaded leaves and buds on the lower half of the plant to die.
 Without those buds, you’ll have fewer fruiting branches and a much smaller crop.

 Pruning is the most effective way to avoid these headaches.
-A yearly thinning allows plenty of sunlight and air to penetrate the bramble, which means you’ll have bigger, healthier crops and a much easier time picking those sweet red berries.
+A yearly thinning allows plenty of sunlight and air to penetrate the bramble (as in the photo below), which means you’ll have bigger, healthier crops and a much easier time picking those sweet red berries.

 Before you start, know your primocanes from your floricanes